How to Become a Licensed Counselor

 Explore our full list of Integrity Network members.

-Counselors are in demand.
-Learn how to become a licensed counselor, what education you need and how to earn a license.
+Learn how to become a licensed counselor, including the counseling degree you need and how to earn a license.

-Each state has its requirements for becoming a licensed counselor and a regulatory body, typically called a board of counseling.
-The general requirements include completing education, supervised experience, a national examination, and a background check.
+Each state has its requirements for licensed counselors and a regulatory body, typically called a board of counseling.
+The general requirements for becoming a counselor include completing education requirements, supervised experience, a national examination, and a background check.

 If you have a criminal conviction in your past, this does not necessarily prevent you from becoming a counselor, depending on the nature of the conviction and how long ago it was.